niklashigi/refined-prime-video/README.md

             <strong>Opera</strong>
           </td>
           <td>
-            Using <a href="https://addons.opera.com/en/extensions/details/download-chrome-extension-9/">this extension</a>, you can install <a href="https://chrome.google.com/webstore/detail/refined-prime-video/pieemlagbhnombolehnjdoaoojpphedd">the Chrome extension</a> in Opera.
+            Using <a href="https://addons.opera.com/en/extensions/details/download-chrome-extension-9/">this Opera extension</a>, you can install <a href="https://chrome.google.com/webstore/detail/refined-prime-video/pieemlagbhnombolehnjdoaoojpphedd">the Chrome extension</a> in Opera.
           </td>
         </tr>
       </tbody>